Whether you’re a clinician, CRO, or study coordinator, we have answers to your concerns.

 GTI scores are in your hands as soon all required data are complete.

-What is the cost to my organization to use the GTI App vs the Pen & Paper version?
+What is the cost to my organization to use the GTI App?

-Both Pen & Paper version and the GTI App require the purchase of a license.
+The GTI requires the purchase of a license.
 Each license and its fees are tailored to the design and size of the clinical trial.
-The Pen & Paper version has lower front end license fees but requires additional time and staffing to use it in a trial.
-The the GTI App license fees are higher but the app saves hundreds of hours of time and money.
+The GTI App saves hundreds of hours of staff time and data calculation.

-Why is no GTI score calculated at the Baseline Visit?
+Why is there no GTI score calculated at the Baseline Visit?

 The GTI measures change in glucocorticoid (GC) toxicity.
 Therefore, a score can be derived only when comparing values from one visit to the next.
 Data related to GC toxicity are captured at Baseline, but GTI scores are calculated at designated follow-up visits, when GTI data are required by the protocol.